ion-oset/election-test-cases/docs/notes/jetsons-notes.md

 - Is Orbit City mayor a majority or plurality race?

-    With only two candidates it doesn't matter, this is for correctness only.
+    Plurality.

-- `CandidateIds` is redundant for plurarity races.
+- `CandidateIds` is redundant for plurality races.
 Should they be listed anyway?

+    Yes.

 - Should there be a `GpUnit` for the county?

+    Yes.
+Since `ReportingType` doesn't have `'county'` as a value, use:

+    ```
+        {
+            "Type": "other",
+            "OtherType": "county"
+        }
+    ```

-- Does the ballot measure have `VotingVariation` of'approval'?
+- Does the ballot measure have `VotingVariation` of 'approval'?

+    No, the `VotingVariation` is `plurality`.

 - What are appropriate values for 'ReportingDevice.SerialNumber'?

+    MAC address of device that generated the report.

 ### EDFs / Election Report Results